mparpaillon/character-composer/README.md

 ### Skills

 We choose to ignore too specific rules (like "Fey ancestry" passive ability) in calculations.
-Those abilities will be only visible in translated datas to be displayed as simple text.
+Those abilities will be only visible in translated data to be displayed as simple text.

 A skill can have parameters.
 Each param value is used to replace placeholders in the skill translated description